How Both are Helping Improve Learning

 The second key is to move beyond anecdotes and look for patterns.
 Anthropologists do this well – they study the behaviour of groups and then discern patterns in this behaviour – rituals and routines - and then observe deviance.
 This is what faculty members need to do to better analyze and interpret their small data observations.
 How do we interpret the thirty examples we have from a single classroom or online course in such a way as to discern a pattern which could change the way we design and deliver that course?

 The final key is to do what kindergarten children do when given a new challenge.
 They work collaboratively, problem solving as they go, do lots of prototyping until they find a workable solution and then go for that solution with gusto.
 This is how young children use small data to discern patterns and proto-type solutions, each of which yields its own small data, so they continuously improve their understanding and approach and get it right.
 Adults, faced with the same task, often plan in depth the “winner take-all, one shot” solution and it either works or it doesn’t.
 They generally do not use small data to prototype and find solutions through trial and error and small data observations; they go for the big bang.
-We could learn a lot from watching how very young children solve complex problems (see here for an example).
+We could learn a lot from watching how very young children solve complex problems.

 Big + Small Data = More Opportunities for Teaching and Learning